speedyleion/speedyleion.github.io/_posts/2021-08-28-mimicking-wrap-in-msvc.markdown

 It may be that I couldn't figure it out, but it doesn't appear that you can extract a function with the `/EXTRACT` flag it appears to only extract object files.
-One must know the exact name of the object file, and since I used CMake to build, it had an intersting name.
+One must know the exact name of the object file, and since I used CMake to build, it had an interesting name.
 This name also showed up in the [llvm-objdump][llvm-objdump] operation:

     LIB /EXTRACT:CMakeFiles\foo.dir\foo.cpp.obj foo.lib